Economic Development 101: Building Calgary’s Future

-Economic Development Week is May 11-17, 2025 — a time to spotlight the work that builds stronger, more resilient communities.
-To mark the week, this article breaks down what economic development is, why it matters to Calgarians’ everyday life and how Calgary’s long-term economic strategy is shaping a prosperous, inclusive and future-ready city.
+Economic Development Week is May 4-8, 2026 — a time to spotlight the work that builds stronger, more resilient communities.
+To mark the week, this article breaks down what economic development is, why it matters to Calgarians’ everyday lives and how Calgary’s long-term economic strategy is shaping a prosperous, inclusive and future-ready city.

 Founders closing deals.
 Thirty-somethings starting a new career.
 Students landing a work-integrated learning gig.
 Newcomers finding meaningful work – and a sense of belonging.
 This is economic development in action.